ItBePhill/Challenge-3--I-guess-/README.txt

-Run signup first as it will open events on it's own.
+Run Signup.py first as it will open Events.py on it's own.